Sample Operating Agreements

-How do I use a LLC resolution template?
+How do I use an LLC resolution template?

 When hiring workers for your business, it is important to observe the IRS' laws related to worker classification.
 For an overview of the topic, read our article, Contractors vs. Employees: What You Need to Know.

 Yes.
-To learn more about how employee taxes will impact your business, read our guide: Employee Taxes for Small Businesses.
+To learn more about how employee taxes will impact your business, read our Employee Taxes for Small Businesses guide.